 Locate Buffettology Inspired -> Click Checkbox -> Import Items

-Now your screening criteria are already set up, but you need to be able to see the columns that are directly relevant to the methodology outlined in section 1 of this article.
+Now, your screening criteria are already set up.
+Still, you need to see the columns directly relevant to the methodology outlined in section 1 of this article.

 Click on Actions at the top of the application and select Update View.